chegeiser/MyNullspace/README.md

 ## Did you know?
 For devices with an AMOLED display (as opposed to one with an LED, LCD, etc.), displaying the color black (ONLY #000000) can help save battery!
 AMOLED displays turn off pixels when displaying #000000 instead of turning the pixel opaque (where the backlight is still on), hence saving you battery.
 The color #000000 is a deep, rich black on AMOLED displays as opposed to a washed-out black you see on other screens.

 Enjoy the contrast!
 Save your eyes!
 Save your battery!
+Install today!